Science & Testing

 How did this roof system come about?

 When a group of engineers saw the wear that high winds put on roofs, they wanted to do something about it.
 They developed a technology that uses the pressure created by the wind to create suction between the membrane and the substrate – the stronger the wind blows, the tighter the roof holds.
-After completing their design, the system was validated at their alma mater, Virginia Tech, and later tested by NASA, and the Underwriters Laboratory.
+After completing their design, the system was validated at their alma mater, Virginia Tech, and later V2T System was subjected to the wind tunnel tests by NASA, and the Underwriters Laboratory.

 To establish performance parameters of this breakthrough technology, a prototype of the V2T Technology was tested in the high speed wind tunnel at Virginia Tech with documented wind speeds of 150 mph.

 In addition to the Virginia Tech tests, the vent system has been validated and successfully tested at UL at 195 lbs/SF (max certification), the NASA wind tunnel in Langley at 72 mph.
 As a reference point, an industry standard warranty covers a roof for wind speed of 56 mph and gale force winds up to 72 mph, which V2T’s more than doubled.